 Add to Calendar

-Absolutely no refunds - no exceptions.
+If you are not feeling well and have symptoms or have tested positive for COVID in the past 14 days, you may request a refund by contacting firstname.lastname@example.org.
 Lineups and times are subject to change.
 Any ticket suspected of being purchased for the sole purpose of reselling can be canceled at the discretion of The Signal and/or Eventbrite.
 Valid government-issued photo ID required for entry to age-restricted events.
 Tickets available at the door (if not sold out).
 No re-entry.
-Physical tickets available at the box office.